Knights and Armors

 undead knights ride around on their equally undead horses, seeking eternal

 combat.
-Their range is limited to riding only over a marked territory--they'll
+Limited to riding along only a marked territory, they'll fiercely

 |